SiddharthPalod/Taint-Analyser-for-Simpl/README.md

 - **Basic Block CFG**: Converts AST to Control Flow Graph with normalized statements (three-address code)
 - **Kildall Worklist Algorithm**: Efficient fixed-point solver for data-flow analysis
 - **Post-Dominator Optimization**: Optional optimization to reduce false positives by resetting control taint at merge points
+- **Brute-Force Fixed Point**: Reference solver that iterates the entire CFG each round
 - **JFlex/CUP Parser**: Uses JFlex for lexing and CUP for parsing (as specified in the architecture)

 ## Prerequisites